e10v/tea-tasting/README.md

 Some statistical criteria, like Z-test ot Student's t-test, require only some aggregated statistics to perform an analysis.
 Usually it's computationally optimal to calculate these statistics on a database side.

-Metrics `SimpleMean` and `RatioOfMeans` can perform an analysis based on aggregated statistics.
+Metrics `SimpleMean`, `RatioOfMeans`, and `SampleRatio` can perform an analysis based on aggregated statistics.
 Method `experiment.analyze_from_stats` perform analysis of the experiment bases on statistics.
-But only for metrics which support this feature (e.g. `SimpleMean` and `RatioOfMeans`).
-It accepts a dictionary with variant IDs as keys and instances of the class `Stats` as values.
+But only for metrics which support this feature (e.g. `SimpleMean`, `RatioOfMeans`, and `SampleRatio`).
+It accepts a dictionary with variant IDs as keys and instances of the `Stats` class as values.

-Class `Stats` is initialized with the following parameters:
+The `Stats` class is initialized with the following parameters:

 - `mean`: A dictionary with column names as keys and column value means as a values.
 - `var`: A dictionary with column names as keys and column value variances as a values.